KeyZox71/knl_meowscendence/doc/user/matchHistory.md

 	"msg": "Match successfully saved to the blockchain"
 }
 ```
-- 400 with response (if no user is specified in header, or no opponent/p1Score/p2Score is specified in body, or opponent is the user specified in header, or a score is negative, or the game specified is invalid)
+- 400 with response (if no user is specified in header, or no opponent/p1Score/p2Score is specified in body, or opponent is the user specified in header, or a score is negative, or the game specified is invalid, or the game should involve more players than was specified)
 ```json
 {
 	"error": "<corresponding error>"